-I brought you true a bouquet of the sun
+I brought to you a bouquet of the sun

 Fresh plucked from fields and ripe with heaven’s praise;